3p3v/tiny-regex-c/README.md

 Fork's modifications:
 - added functions that can operate on data not ended with '\0' (functions ended with letter 'n'),
 - deleted static variables in *re_compile* so many compiled patterns can be stored,
+- added struct containing compiled pattern and its buffer,
 - changed some variables from "int" to "unsigned int" as they can never have values < 0,
 - added CMakeLists file,
 - rewritten some tests to GTest, so running them can be more automated with CMake.